danprince/tiny-binary-format/README.md

 ## FAQ
 #### What if I need to store strings or objects too?
 If you arrived here looking for a Javascript library for parsing binary format files that include lots of data types, you've come to the wrong place.
 Go and check out [binary-format](https://www.npmjs.com/package/binary-format)
+#### What would be a good use case for this library?
+This code was born from a game engine, read more about where it might be useful in the [accompanying blog blost](http://danthedev.com/2015/07/25/binary-in-javascript/).